ddellacosta/friend-interactive-form-tutorial/README.md

 This doesn't really do much, but shows you basically how Friend wraps up your routes, locking authorized routes down, right out of the box; if you go to the path `/authorized`, you'll see you get redirected immediately to `/login`.
 Notice that our routes are not structured any differently than what default Compojure scaffolding provides, we simply intercept the routes with Friend's `authenticate` function before they are passed to Compojure's `site` function.
 And in order to trigger the authentication/authorization functionality in Friend, we wrap the response in our route with Friend's `authorize` function, passing in the role which is authorized to access this route as the first argument.

+## Setting up the `interactive-form` Workflow

-By default, Friend will hand back a redirect to the path `/login` for paths which need to be authenticated, but you can configure this in the second argument to authenticate.
-Right now it's just an empty map, as you can see, but this is where you set up most of Friend's functionality outside of configuring your routes.
+By default, Friend will hand back a redirect to `/login` when an unauthenticated user hits an authorized path (you can configure this in the second argument to authenticate, what is now an empty map, if you so desire--this is described in the [README] in detail).
+However, right now we don't have any way to login, so we'll resolve that by setting up a **workflow.**

-Right now we don't have any way to login, so let's resolve that by setting up a **workflow.**  Friend uses the concept of the workflow as a way to describe the method by which a user logs in.
+Friend uses the concept of the workflow as a way to describe the method by which a user logs in.
 This can encompass basic HTTP auth, a simple form, OpenID (the previous three are provided in Friend as default workflows you can use), as well as Oauth1/[Oauth2][3], [Persona][4], or any other system.

 This means that if the login method you want to use doesn't exist, you can use Friend to provide higher-level authentication and authorization abstractions, and concern yourself only with implementing the workflow for authentication with that login method.
 It also simplifies decoupling your authorization scheme from your authentication, so that the same authorization scheme can work with multiple authentication workflows transparently.